yegor256/blog/_drafts/fp.md

 {% highlight java %}
 public class Math {
   public static double abs(double a);
-  // a few dozens other methods of the same style
+  // a few dozens of other methods of the same style
 }
 {% endhighlight %}